The Pacific War Online Encyclopedia

 Naval units of this type are usually more highly trained and have a greater tenacity and fighting spirit than the average Japanese Army unit.

-The different assessments may have their origin in
+ground combat duty.
+The different assessments may also have their origin in

 confusion between the Special Naval Landing Forces and the less well